RobinLinde/VRT-NU-Downloader/README.md

 ## Usage

 Open the folder where the app.py file is located.
 Open it and it will be clear.
+It automatically creates a new directory inside the directory where the app.py is located where the episodes will be stored.

 ```bash
 python3 app.py
 ```
-### Example
+### Example how it will look like

 ![Example](https://github.com/othellodesutter/VRT-NU-Downloader/blob/master/img/example.png)